wijnen/python-lua/README.md

 - os: enable all of the os module.
 Even when not enabled, `clock`, `date`, `difftime`, `setlocale` and `time` are still available.
 The rest of os allows running executables on the host system.
 This should only be enabled for trusted Lua code.

-Additionally, the 'python' module, which contains list and dict constructors, can be disabled by setting it to False.
+Additionally, the 'python' module, which contains list and dict constructors, can be disabled by setting `python_module` to False.
 It is enabled by default.
 Note that this setting does not create the `python` variable; it only allows lua code to `require` it.

 An example instance that allows access of the host filesystem through `io` is: